-- reported through the DSP IP as qualifying contracts under the Retailer Reliability Obligation (RRO), or - an approved Demand Management Incentive Scheme (DMIS) initiative under the Australian Energy Regulator's (AER's) revenue reset process, or - other initiatives providing a similar level of certainty of the DSP progressing.
+- · reported through the DSP IP as qualifying contracts under the Retailer Reliability Obligation (RRO), or - an approved Demand Management Incentive Scheme (DMIS) initiative under the Australian Energy Regulator's (AER's) revenue reset process, or - other initiatives providing a similar level of certainty of the DSP progressing, including, but not limited to, a legislated program relating specifically to DSP that has a known start date and can be quantified using information provided to AEMO or in the public domain.
+Any initiatives included under this criterion will be disclosed by AEMO when consulting on and/or reporting on its DSP forecasts.